Inji Aflatoun: After prison

-Her paintings of that period are influenced by surrealism.
-She later recalled that people were astonished by her paintings and wondered "why a girl from a rich family was so tormented".
-She stopped painting from 1946 to 1948, considering that what she was painting no longer corresponded to her feelings.
-Her interest was later renewed after visiting Luxor, Nubia, and the Egyptian oases.
-During these trips, she had the opportunity to "penetrate the houses and sketch men and women at work".
-She studied for a year with the Egyptian-born Swiss artist Margo Veillon During this period, she made solo exhibits in Cairo and Alexandria and showed at the Venice Biennale in 1952 and the São Paulo Art Biennial in 1956.
-In 1956 she became friends with and was later influenced by the Mexican painter David Alfaro Siqueiros.
-She was able to continue painting during her imprisonment.
-Her early prison paintings are portraits, while the later are landscapes.
+After her release, Egypt's Communist party having been dissolved, she devoted most of her time to painting.
+She later declared: "Nasser, although he put me in prison, was a good patriot."
+The influence being in prison had on her painting continued after her release, where she gained more of an interest in light, sparked by the way light came through her cell bars.
 In the years after her liberation, she exhibited in Rome and Paris in 1967, Dresden, East Berlin, Warsaw and Moscow in 1970, Sofia in 1974, Prague in 1975, New Delhi in 1979.
 Her paintings are filled with "lively brushstrokes of intense color" reminding some observers of Van Gogh or Bonnard.
 Her art of later years is characterised by an increasing use of large white spaces around her forms.
 A collection of her works is displayed at the Amir Taz Palace in Cairo.
 Another collection of her works is showcased at the Barjeel Art Foundation in Sharjah.
+In 1985 she recorded stories from her life covering from her early childhood to the end of her time in prison that would later be turned into her memoirs.